InstituteforDiseaseModeling/idmtools/idmtools_cli/README.md

 ### Repos

 You can list all public repos for a GitHub owner.
-You can use --owner to specify an owner --owner default to be 'institutefordiseasemodeling'
+You can use --owner to specify an owner and --page for pagination --owner default to 'institutefordiseasemodeling' --page default to 1

 ```
 > idmtools example repos